tom-and-the-toothfairies/pathways/doc/UPDATING_DINTO.md

 # Background

 As described in the [README], our system builds a queryable database out of the OWL file.
-This database is built into a docker image (Chiron) that is then deployed to the production environment.
+This database is built into a Docker image (Chiron) that is then deployed to the production environment.
 Within Chiron's [Dockerfile], the environment variable `OWL_FILE` specifies which file is used.